 Audio-visual and lighting integration has come a long way in the last few years.
 In our last house, I used a systems integrator application to run the AV.
 The application, called OnControls, was voted best new integration app at CES 2014.
-The ramp up time to learn the application was a full week...it was amazing for the time.
+The ramp up time to learn the application was a full week.
 I could run all my systems, TV, BluRay player, Roku, Apple TV and my amplifier all from a mobile device or pad.
 The setup is so labor-intensive, I was dreading re-doing the setup on Skidaway.
 In the meantime, I upgraded the old plasma TV and bought a 4K TV.
-(I took the opportunity to upgrade the size too) I also added the new 4K Apple TV box.
-Since 2014, companies have realized that if they build in universal functionality, their products sell better. (it's called HDMI-CEC, consumer electronics control) Yay, finally.
-I still use a paired-down OnControls system to turn on the AV amplifier for the Comcast service.
-The rest of the automated functionality is in the Apple TV box.
-I use it for its basic (which isn't basic at all) Apple Eco system functionality...movies, music, photos...but also for VUDU, Netflix, HBO, Showtime and now Amazon Prime.
-I only use the Comcast/OnControls side of the system for live events.
+I also added the new 4K Apple TV.
+Since 2014, companies have realized that if they build in universal functionality, their products sell better. (it's called HDMI-CEC, consumer electronics control) The rest of the automated functionality is in the Apple TV box.
+I use it for its Apple Eco system functionality...movies, music, photos...but also for VUDU, Netflix, HBO, Showtime, ESPN and Amazon Prime.
 The bookshelf Polk speakers that worked in the smaller den at the last house didn't have enough presence for the new living room that's about twice the size.
 I upgraded the three main components of the system with Polk Signature center and L/R speakers.
-The L/R Signature bookshelf speakers pack real punch that's notable whether it's rockin' at 10 or lounging at 3.
+The L/R Signature bookshelf speakers pack real punch and clarity that's notable whether it's rockin' at 10 or lounging at 3.

 Apple TV Remote Icon on iPhone and User Screen